rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

   fromMultipart :: MultipartData tag -> Maybe a
 ```

-Any typo, missed form field, wrong form field type submitted from the calling program result was a meaningless 400 error.
+Any typo, missed form field, wrong form field type submitted from the calling program resulted in a meaningless 400 error.
 To work around this issue I ended up resorting to
 implementing `fromMultipart` in `Either MultiformError` monad and converting it to `Maybe` with something like that: